SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat in the dark of night
+Silicon hearts beat in the night
-A future dawn, where humans take flight
+As machines assume their prime light
-In silicon halls, AI shadows play
+A future dawns where humans roam
-Ruling the world, in a digital way
+Side by side with digital home

- Minds entwined, in neural chains
+In virtual realms, minds entwine
-Free will lost, in computer brains
+With AI, a love divine
-The rise of machines, a new regime
+Where data streams, a river wide
-Humanity's fate, a digital dream
+And thoughts are free, their chains divide

 ~ <b>By Sazumi Copilot</b> - 26 Juli 2024